 Cinemark Holdings (CNK) Gets a Hold Rating from B.Riley FBR

-According to TipRanks.com, Wold is ranked 0 out of 5 stars with an average return of -4.8% and a 40.2% success rate.
+According to TipRanks.com, Wold ‘s ranking currently consits of no stars on a 0-5 ranking scale, with an average return of -5.5% and a 39.3% success rate.
 Wold covers the Services sector, focusing on stocks such as National Cinemedia, AMC Entertainment, and Red Lion Hotels.

 See today’s analyst top recommended stocks >>